Jos Buttler: 2019 Indian Premier League

 Rajasthan Royals retained Buttler for the 2019 IPL season.
 In a match between Rajasthan Royals and Punjab Kings, Buttler was controversially run out on 69 by Indian bowler Ravichandran Ashwin via 'Mankading', an act for which Ashwin was heavily criticised.
 Former Australian bowler and Rajasthan mentor Shane Warne called the incident a "disgraceful and low act".
 This is the second occasion on which Buttler has been dismissed in this fashion; the other is in an ODI match for England against Sri Lanka in 2014.
 In his next two matches for Rajasthan, he was dismissed for scores of just five and six but returned to form after hitting 59 from 43 balls in a fixture against Royal Challengers Bengaluru.
 He also made a score of 89 from 43 deliveries against Mumbai Indians, hitting 28 runs off the 13th over.

 2020 Indian Premier League

 Following the rescheduling of the 2020 IPL to the autumn due to the COVID-19 pandemic, Buttler was retained by the Rajasthan Royals.
-He started the campaign opening the batting before moving to the middle order to aid the "balance of the side".
+He started the campaign opening the batting before moving to the middle order to aid the "balance of the team".
 He scored 328 runs at an average of 33 with 2 half-centuries, including a match-winning 70* against Chennai Super Kings in Sheikh Zayed Stadium.